SaiyanGonzalez01/Minecraft-Old-School/README.md

  ### OR
 - In Linux or Mac, open up terminal and type chmod +x CompileEPK.sh, and then ./CompileEPK.sh to run it.
 This will generate the new file.
 But will NOT build the javascript.

 Once compiled, move the new resources.mc to the /web folder.
+(This step is quite useless as it will already be in the /web folder.)

 ### Play a Demo!